Skip to main content

 Cruces de Mayo

 At the start of May, giant crosses (3–4 metres tall) smothered in flowers appear in squares and patios across the city.
 Each neighbourhood competes in creativity.
-Music, dancing, tapas and wine flow freely.
-It is the Andalusian version of a neighbourhood street party.
+Music, dancing, tapas and wine flow freely alongside the crosses — the Andalusian version of a neighbourhood street party, but taken seriously.

 Where to go: